sigurdnev/nordic_workshop/README.md

 ### Step 8
 Compile the project and flash it to you nRF52 DK.
 After pressing the button you configured to send the `TEMP_TIMER_START` command you should be able to see the temperature in the nRF Toolbox app log ( you open this by holding your finger above the UART text to the left of the screen and swiping from left to right)

 <img src="https://github.com/sigurdnev/nordic_workshop/blob/master/images/temperature.png" width="500">
+## TASK 3: Measure the supply voltage using the SAADC and send it to the nRF Toolbox app.
+Scope: Use the SAADC peripheral to measure the supply voltage, and use an application timer to send the measurement to the nRF Toolbox App.

-## TASK 3: Creating a Custom Service
+## TASK 4: Creating a Custom Service
 Scope: The aim of this task is simply to create one service with one characteristic without too much theory in between the steps.
-There are no .c or .h files that needs to be downloaded as we will be starting from scratch in the ble_app_template project.
+In this task we will be starting from scratch in the ble_app_template project.

 This is a larger task than the previous tasks, and it takes more time to finish this task.
-It's not expected that you finish this task within the time period of the workshop, but it’s a task that you can start on during the workshop, and finish and play around with also after this workshop.
+It's not expected that you finish this task within the limited time period of the workshop.
+This is instead a task that you can start on during the workshop, and finish and play around with even after this workshop.